 A Man After God's Own HeartThen I will give you shepherds after my own heart, who will lead you with knowledge and understanding.This same phrase is used here and indicates spiritual leaders guiding people with godly knowledge and understanding.
 King David wasn't the only one!
 There is no fine print in Scripture that cites protection from the lake of fire for any writer of the Bible, King of Israel, man after God's own heart, or any other kind of person who would become sexually immoral and/or a murderer.
 Scripture just plainly states such will end up in the lake of fire (Rev. 21:8).
 The only hope they have is to repent as the Prodigal did.
 Hence, don't be deceived by any DANGEROUS false teacher, including John R. Rice, David Servant or anyone else teaching a license to sin.
 King David sinned and lost his salvation and it didn't take habitual, lifestyle or practice of sin to do that.

 The true gospel of Jesus Christ is repentance towards God and faith in Christ Jesus (Acts 20:21).
 We prove our repentance by our deeds (Acts 26:20).
+[The Biblical repentance definition is to turn from evil.]
 The Lord Jesus taught the road to life is "hard" and only a "few" will find it (Mt.
 7:13,14, NKJV).
 Many get saved, but afterwards fall away (Lk.
 8:13; Jn.
 6:66; 1 Tim.
 1:19; etc.).
 In other words, after initial salvation we must endure to the "end" to enter the kingdom of God and escape the lake of fire (Mt.
 10:22; Heb.
 3:14; Rev. 2:10,11).
 Eternal life comes to the repentant the moment such believe on Jesus for salvation (Jn.
 3:16; 6:47; 1 Jn.
 5:12,13), but there is another important aspect of eternal life that many are totally unaware of in our day because of the false teaching of eternal security.
 According to true grace teaching, eternal life is also a HOPE (Titus 3:7), yet to be REAPED (Gal.
 6:8,9) in the AGE TO COME (Mk.
 10:30) for only the ones who PERSIST IN DOING GOOD (Rom.
 2:7) and DO NOT GROW WEARY AND GIVE UP (Gal.
 6:9).

 The True Plan of Salvation